 Documenting your bridge outreach

-It is important to carefully document your bridge outreach to bolster the nationwide impact of this day.
-You can also use pictures, videos, and your count of the number of drivers you reached to give the event greater reach through social media.
-Your documentation will also helps the Pro-Life Action League assess the success of National Pro-Life Bridges Day and plan future projects.
+It is important to document your bridge outreach, as you would do for any pro-life activity.
+You can use pictures, videos, and your count of the number of drivers you reached to give the event greater reach through social media.

 Determining how many cars you’ve reached

-To take your 10-minute sample, assign one person on each of your two banners to count vehicles for exactly 10 minutes.
-The people assigned this job should set a 10-minute timer on their phone or watch and do their best to count every single vehicle that goes by.
-For additional accuracy, a second 10-minute sample could be taken, and the two figures averaged.
-You don’t need to worry about trying to count occupants in each car; we will use national highway data for this.
+To take your 3-minute count, assign one person on each of your two banners to count vehicles for precisely 3 minutes.
+The people assigned this job should set a 3-minute timer on their phone or watch and do their best to count every single vehicle that goes by.
+For additional accuracy, a second 3-minute sample could be taken, and the two figures averaged.

-Taking photos and videos of your bridges day
+Taking photos and videos of your bridge outreach

-It’s important that you take some pictures of your bridges outreach to show the impact of National Pro-Life Bridges Day and help recruit leaders for future projects like this.
-The Pro-Life Action League will also be sharing photos with the media.
+It’s important that you take some pictures of your bridges outreach to show the impact of your bridges outreach and help recruit leaders for future projects like this.
+If you send photos to the Pro-Life Action League, we’ll share them on our social media channels!

 If possible, try to recruit an additional volunteer, beyond the minimum requirement of 5, to take pictures and video of your bridge outreach.
 Ideally this person will have a camera of their own and know how to use it well.
 If possible, have them drive beneath your bridge and take some pictures of your display as they pass.

-You are also encouraged to take pictures of your set-up process, each of the pairs holding banners (taken from the bridge itself), interactions with passersby or police, or any other interesting sights of interest.
+You might also want to take pictures of your set-up process, each of the pairs holding banners (taken from the bridge itself), interactions with passersby or police, or any other sights of interest.
 And after your time on the bridge, snap a picture of your whole team gathered around one of your banners.

 Caring for your banners

-Your banners and frames were designed to be sturdy, resistant to ultraviolet radiation, and capable of being used for many years to come.
-To ensure a long life for your banners, follow the following care instructions:
+Your banners and frames were designed to be sturdy, UV-resistant, and capable of being used for many years to come.
+To ensure a long life for your banners, follow these care instructions:

-- Leave your banners affixed to the PVC frames, just like they were shipped to you.
+- Leave your banners affixed to the PVC frames, just as they were shipped to you.